 | Earnings-call language about "combining" or "consolidating" Musk companies | July 22 Tesla call, SPCX calls | B |

-The next scheduled checkpoint is Tesla's Q2 earnings on July 22, 2026.
-We will read the 10-Q's related-party note before we read anyone's take on it.
+The July 22, 2026 Q2 checkpoint has passed and is logged below.
+The next scheduled checkpoint is Tesla's Q3 earnings in October 2026, plus the Q2 10-Q related-party note, which we read before we read anyone's take on it.
 Context on the quarter itself: Tesla Q2 2026: record deliveries, a 7% sell-off.

 What a deal would actually mean